Betswish/2026/_posts/2026-04-27-budget-alignment.md

 2. **If you can afford two steps, do SFT → GRPO-SFT.**
    Use **high clip / no KL**; keep rollouts moderate; verify you haven’t regressed following.

-3. A practical and computationally efficient approach is **model merging among SFT’d models**.
+3. A practical and computationally efficient approach is **model merging among SFT models**.

 4. **For medicine or other narrative-dense domains, add a tiny domain reward with in-domain data or a dozens-scale domain SFT.**